How to Protect Your Assets in a Nevada Divorce

 - Keeping separate property separate (not commingling) and avoiding using separate property for joint expenses when possible;

-- Maintaining detailed records like bank statements, deeds, and titles proving ownership, and keeping them in a safe location; and
+- Maintaining detailed records like bank statements, tax returns, investment account records, business documents, deeds, and titles proving ownership, and keeping them in a safe location so you can prove what belongs to you and what’s shared;

 - Structuring asset ownership to explicitly name whether you and your spouse are or are not joint owners.